 Student Educational Services

 Many colleges and departments issue a student handbook unique to their majors.
-Students in these majors are also governed by the rules and regulations of their individual college handbook.
+Students in these majors are also governed by the rules and regulations of their individual college/department handbook.

 Student Information System (CheckMarq)

 Marquette students obtain up-to-the moment information, monitor their academic record, view courses, register and update their address/phone numbers online by using the CheckMarq system.
 Students can access CheckMarq from any computer with Internet access.
 CheckMarq requires both a user name and password.
-Information Technology Services assigns user names and passwords to all new students for the duration of their studies at Marquette.
+Information Technology Services assigns user names and a temporary password to all new students at the time of their admission.
+While the user name is effective for the duration of their studies at Marquette, the temporary password must be changed the first time students log onto their account and is changed periodically thereafter.

 Transcript of Academic Record